-When implementing a new Enterprise Content Management or Electronic Document and Records Management system, be sure to completely understand the landscape of information you’re planning on transforming.
+When implementing a new Digital Transformation strategy or Electronic Document and Records Management system (EDRMS), be sure to completely understand the landscape of information you’re planning on transforming.
 Follow the paper-trail (electronic and physical,) listen to people, and take a lot of notes.

 I find projects are most successful when a consultant begins with a comprehensive information audit.
 Regardless of the size of the organisation or scope of the project, sitting down with each person in a processes-chain, to work through their information and tasks is imperative.
 If the project team resists an audit, be prepared to argue your case.